-Enabling Integration with IBM DB2 Analytics Accelerator for z/OS
+Enabling integration with IBM Db2 Analytics Accelerator for z/OS

-Enabling integration with DB2 Analytics Accelerator for z/OS consists of the following steps:
+Enabling integration with Db2 Analytics Accelerator for z/OS consists of the following steps:

-- Configuring DB2 for z/OS and DB2 Analytics Accelerator for z/OS - Creating an ODBC source - Enabling the integration of IBM DB2 for z/OS in IBM SPSS Modeler - · Enabling SQL generation and optimization in SPSS Modeler - Enabling IBM SPSS Modeler Server Scoring Adapter for DB2 for z/OS - Configuring DSN using IBM DB2 Client in IBM SPSS Modeler
+- Configuring Db2 for z/OS and Db2 Analytics Accelerator for z/OS - Creating an ODBC source - Enabling the integration of IBM Db2 for z/OS in IBM SPSS Modeler - Enabling SQL generation and optimization in SPSS Modeler - Enabling IBM SPSS Modeler Server Scoring Adapter for Db2 for z/OS - Configuring DSN using IBM Db2 Client in IBM SPSS Modeler

-Configuring IBM DB2 for z/OS and IBM Analytics Accelerator for z/OS
+Configuring IBM Db2 for z/OS and IBM Analytics Accelerator for z/OS

-How to configure DB2 for z/OS and Analytics Accelerator for z/OS is described on the following website:
+How to configure Db2 for z/OS and Analytics Accelerator for z/OS is described on the following website:

-DB2 Analytics Accelerator for z/OS.
+Db2 Analytics Accelerator for z/OS.

-Creating an ODBC Source for IBM DB2 for z/OS and IBM DB2 Analytics Accelerator
+Creating an ODBC Source for IBM Db2 for z/OS and IBM Db2 Analytics Accelerator

-For information about how to enable a connection between DB2 for z/OS and IBM DB2 Analytics Accelerator, see the following websites:
+For information about how to enable a connection between Db2 for z/OS and IBM Db2 Analytics Accelerator, see the following websites:

-- For version 4: DB2 Analytics Accelerator for z/OS 4.1.0 - For version 3: DB2 Analytics Accelerator for z/OS 3.1.0 - Enabling query acceleration with IBM DB2 Analytics Accelerator for ODBC and JDBC applications without modifying the applications - SQL error from ODBC driver when running a query in DB2 Analytics Accelerator for z/OS
+- For version 4: Db2 Analytics Accelerator for z/OS 4.1.0 - For version 3: Db2 Analytics Accelerator for z/OS 3.1.0 - Enabling query acceleration with IBM Db2 Analytics Accelerator for ODBC and JDBC applications without modifying the applications - SQL error from ODBC driver when running a query in Db2 Analytics Accelerator for z/OS

-Enabling the integration of IBM DB2 for z/OS in IBM SPSS Modeler
+Enabling the integration of IBM Db2 for z/OS in IBM SPSS Modeler

-To enable the integration of DB2 for DB2 in SPSS Modeler, do the following steps:
+To enable the integration of Db2 for z/OS in SPSS Modeler, perform the following steps:

-- 1. From the config directory of the SPSS Modeler, open the odbc-db2-accelerator-names.cfg file.
-If the file does not exists, you must create it. - 2.
-Add the names of all data sources and the names of all accelerators, for example:
+1. From the SPSS Modeler config directory, open the odbc-db2-accelerator-names.cfg file.

+If the file does not exists, you must create it.
-'''

-dsn1, acceleratorname1

-dsn2, acceleratorname2

-'''

-3. The default CCSID for accelerator only tables (AOT) is Unicode; to override this, modify the entries by adding encoding strings to the accelerator names, for example:
+- 2. Add the names of all data sources and the names of all accelerators.
+For example: - dsn1, acceleratorname1 - dsn2, acceleratorname2 - 3.
+The default CCSID for accelerator only tables (AOT) is Unicode; to override this, modify the entries by adding encoding strings to the accelerator names.
+For example:

-'''

 dsn1, acceleratorname1, EBCDIC dsn2, acceleratorname2, UNICODE

-'''